AngeIo/autovpn/README.md

 ## Features / To-do list
 - [x] Easy auto-connect to the VPN when logging-in to your Windows computer!
 - [x] Easy installation using included script!
-- [ ] Easy installation (improve first time setup with password generation etc.)
+- [ ] Easier installation (improve first time setup with password generation etc.)
 - [ ] Support for Linux (only tested on Windows)

 ## Installation